Home | Shop | Blog

 • Plant them at 4 inches deep, spacing each bulb 12 inches apart.

-• Start bulbs indoors in late winter and transplant them in the spring when danger of frost has passed.
+• Start bulbs indoors in late winter and transplant them in the spring when the danger of frost has passed.

 • Apply a bulb fertilizer every month during the active growing season.